-We integrate good profiling practice into partners’ training programmes and its own courses targeting organisations such as UN agencies, international and national NGOs, national and local authorities and statistical institutes.
+We integrate our thematic modules into partners’ training programmes in areas such as policy development, protection, and information management, and into courses targeting individual organisations such as UN agencies, international NGOs, as well as national and local authorities and statistical institutes.

-These cover a broad range of thematic areas, from displacement law and policy, protection and durable solutions to statistical practice, information management, collaborative data analysis and urban profiling.
+Our thematic training modules cover a broad range of areas, from displacement to IDP data for law and policy, protection and durable solutions analysis, and IDP statistical practice, information management, collaborative data analysis and urban profiling.

 Since 2015, we participate in the annual Sanremo Course on the Law of Internal Displacement in Italy, where we regularly facilitate sessions on data collection and durable solutions.
 Organised by the International Institute for Humanitarian Law in cooperation with UNHCR and the Special Rapporteur on the human rights of IDPs, the intensive course draws participants from a wide range of countries, providing not only a learning opportunity but also a forum for exchange and discussions on best practice.